MicrosoftDocs/quantum-docs/articles/optimization-workspace.md

 > f0c8de58-68f1-11ea-a565-2a16a847b8a3 Executing
 ```

 The Workspace.list_jobs method also allows the user to filter on the creation date, status and name properties of a job when listing.
 Filters can be combined.
+To use the filter feature, you must have **version 0.18.2107** or newer of the SDK.

 ### Filtering by creation time on list_jobs